Your Sleep-Wake Cycle

 2. Bedtime Routine:

 - You need a “getting ready for bed routine” or “wind down routine”

 - Set your room for success: the temperature should be no higher than 64F, the room should be pitch black and there should be no electronics anywhere near your bed.

 - Shut off any electronics 60 minutes before bed.
-If you can wear blue light blocking glasses from the time it gets dark until bed time even better.
-These help reduce any internal lights from overly stimulating your pineal gland, preventing you from releasing melatonin.
-The goal is for you body to release as much melatonin as possible before bed, and that happens in a dark environment.
+If you can wear blue light blocking glasses from the time it gets dark until bed time, even better.
+These glasses help reduce the impact light has on your pineal gland, thereby helping you release all the melatonin.
+The goal is for your body to release as much melatonin as possible before bed, and that happens in a dark environment.

-- You also want to wake up around the same time each day.
+- You want to wake up around the same time each day, remember your adrenals like routine!
 It is ok to sleep in a little on the weekends, but waking up at 5am one morning and 9 am the next is just setting up your body for complete disaster.
 I mean it: blood sugar goes all over the place, cortisol and the stress response become heightened, weight loss become hard and anxiety and irritability can ensue.

 - You want to get natural light on you as soon as you wake up.
 This could be as easy as going over to a window or door with windows and basking in the light.
-This will immediately impact the pineal gland and tell it we no longer need melatonin.
+This will immediately impact the pineal gland and tell it to stop releasing melatonin more effectively.

 - Exercise – in any form.
-I don’t really care what you do.
 There are so many options.
 If I had to tell you what to do, I would say make it short and effective.
 Personally, I like high intensity interval training because you get a lot of good brown fat activation and healthy hormone release.
 But I also love cardio and encourage walking as a daily activity as well.
-I just don’t want you to use time, money or anything else as an excuse to not exercise.
+Whatever you do make exercise a priority.
+You’ll experience better sleep if you do.

 Subscribe to the Wellness Newsletter